kentpmckinney/kpm-vin-lookup-tool/README.md

 # Vehicle Information Lookup Tool

-Looks up details for Vehicle Identification Numbers (VINs) using the National Highway Traffic Safety Administration's web API.
+This tool helps look up information about vehicles from the National Highway Traffic Safety Administration's online database with one or more VIN numbers that you provide, and is primarily intended for batch processing.

+This software is free (including commercial use) and open source and is provided under the terms of the MIT License.

 Features:
  * Designed for batch processing